-This is a new program that Virscend University plans to start in the Fall of 2023.
+This is a new program that Virscend University plans to start in the Fall of 2025.

 This program is designed for students with an Associate Degree that are looking to receive a Bachelor Degree in Business Administration.
-Please read the information below and contact The Admissions Department for further information at (909) 502-6252 or email admission@virscend.com.
+Please read the information below and contact The Admissions Department for further information at (949) 502-6252 or email admission@virscend.edu.

-Course # Course Name Course Description & Objectives BA 300 Introduction to Economics (3 units) Economics terms, concepts, theories, models and practice.
-Money and banking, price changes, national income analysis, business cycles, economic growth, fiscal and monetary policy, international trade.
+Course # Course Name Course Description & Objectives BA 300 Foundations of Economics (3 units) Economics terms, concepts, theories, models and practice.
+Money and banking, price changes, national income analysis, business cycles, economic growth, fiscal and monetary policy, and international trade.
 Objectives: Demonstrate the understanding of the definitions of the concepts, theories and models of economics.
 Solving problems by applying the principles, theories of economics.
 Examine and analyze different economic impacts, consumers' behavior using economic theories and concepts.
 Letter grade only (A-F).
-BA 301 Introduction to Business Communicatio ns (3 units) Analysis of principles of collecting, organizing, analyzing, and presenting business information.
-Written and oral communications involving problem solving in the business management process.
-Objectives: Demonstrate the understanding of the uses of written and oral communication in the business arranization
+BA 301 Business Communications (3 units) Analysis of principles of collecting, organizing, analyzing, and presenting business information.
+Written and oral communications involving problem-solving in the business management process.
+Objectives: Demonstrate the understanding of the uses of written and oral communication in the business organization.
+Solving problems through collecting, evaluating, organizing, analyzing, and presenting information using proper style and form.
+Examine and analyze different alternatives by conducting research using a broad range of sources, synthesizing and judging the quality of collected information and collaborate productively in a team environment to produce written documents and deliver oral presentations.

-BA 302 Introduction to Business Statistics (3 units) Application of statistics to business problems.
+BA 302 Business Statistics (3 units) Application of statistics to business problems.
 Data collection and organization, probability theory, measures of central tendency and dispersion, hypothesis testing and estimation, simple regression, and correlation.
 Use of statistical software.
-Objectives: Demonstrate the understanding of statistical terms, definitions, terminologies and to teach the basic concepts of business statistics.
-A prime objective is to develop the ability to understand the real-world statistical data.
-Solving problems by communicating intelligently with statisticians and other experts in the field.
-And, to enable students to use statistical procedures.
-Examine and analyze management problems in order to make intelligent, optimal business decisions.
-BA 303 Introduction to Management (3 units) Principles and theories of management, organization theory, planning and control techniques.
+Objectives: - Demonstrate the understanding of statistical terms, definitions, terminologies and to teach the basic concepts of business statistics.
+A prime objective is to develop the ability to understand real-world statistical data. - Solving problems by communicating intelligently with statisticians and other experts in the field.
+And, to enable students to use statistical procedures. - Examine and analyze management problems in order to make intelligent, optimal business decisions.
+Letter grade only (A-F).
+BA 303 Organizational Behavior (3 units) Principles and theories of management, organization theory, planning and control techniques.
 Management of the overall organization and the production/operation systems of organizations.
-Objectives: Solving problems by using Critical Thinking skills.
-Demonstrate the understanding of Ethical Practices.
-Solving problems by applying Business Functions learned in class.
-Demonstrate the understanding of Domestic and Global Environment.
+Objectives: - Solving problems by using Critical Thinking skills. - Demonstrate the understanding of Ethical Practices. - Solving problems by applying Business Functions learned in class. - Demonstrate the understanding of Domestic and Global Environment.
 Letter grade only (A-F).
-BA 304 Introduction to Management Information Systems (3 units) Information systems concepts and components, contemporary organizational applications, development and management of information systems, and future trends.
+BA 304 Management Information Systems (3 units) Information systems concepts and components, contemporary organizational applications, development and management of information systems, and future trends.
 Computer-based team projects requiring integration and application of conceptual and skills-oriented information systems knowledge in business environment.
-Objectives: Identify potential applications of Information technology to benefit their organization.
-Demonstrate understanding of how to apply information technology to support various business functions and to understand the fundamental principles on which new applications can be developed.
-Demonstrate the selection for their organization an information system of effectiveness, reliability and flexibility.
-Solving problems by the usage of planning and implementing team projects.
+Objectives: - Identify potential applications of Information technology to benefit their organization. - Demonstrate understanding of how to apply information technology to support various business functions and to understand the fundamental principles on which new applications can be developed. - Demonstrate the selection for their organization an information system of effectiveness, reliability and flexibility. - Solving problems by the usage of planning and implementing team projects.
 Plus integrating database and Internet applications for a completed project.
+Letter grade only (A-F).